alicolville/Weight-Tracker/readme.txt

 = 3.0.1 =

 - Extended MySQL table checker to ensure the data table for user preferences has been created.
+- Removed CSS import statements for Open Sans and Lato.

 = 3.0 =